 We continue to offer vacations to Zimbabwe in spite of the surge in state violence and civil instability earlier in 2008.
 It is still possible to visit the country and participate in community-based tourism and conservation projects – in fact, Zimbabwe has been very much a pioneer in these kinds of tourism initiatives.

 Previously, there has only been one destination that Responsible Travel has a policy of not visiting, and that was Burma.
 Following the wishes of democratically elected leader, Aung San Suu Kyi we upheld this boycott for over 10 years until May 2011 when The National League for Democracy (Aung San Suu Kyi’s party) released a statement to say that they welcomed respectful, small scale, responsibly operated tourism to Burma.

-To read the full history of our boycott see our page on why we lifted our Burma boycott after 10 years, plus our statement announcing the lifting of our ban.
+To read the full history of our boycott see our page on why we lifted our Burma boycott after 10 years.

 Last updated: July 2011.